Dow Jones levels up cross-functional collaboration with Slack

 Dow Jones’s business-to-business sales team relies on Kranich to deliver high-quality leads that are eager to explore the firm’s offerings.
 The Dow Jones website is the top source for identifying leads, but manually pulling reports based on website data is tedious and time-consuming.
 That’s why the demand generation team relies on Drift, a conversational marketing platform, to automate gathering and sharing metrics, and then route them straight to Slack.

-New Business Sales Executive Nicole Borgia agrees that the Drift integration in Slack is crucial for the Dow Jones sales team: ‘As salespeople, Slack makes our lives easier by consolidating everything into one place,’ she says.
-‘This includes the Drift integration, which helps us keep track of stats, notifies us when prospects are engaging in real time and allows us to see who’s online.’
+New business sales executive Nicole Borgia agrees the Drift integration in Slack is crucial for the Dow Jones sales team: “As salespeople, Slack makes our lives easier by consolidating everything into one place,” she says.
+“This includes the Drift integration, which helps us keep track of stats, notifies us when prospects are engaging in real time and allows us to see who’s online.”

 - Alert the sales team about updates across the entire sales funnel, from new conversations and emails to meetings with prospective customers